Limited Release

 Get saved payment method details for customer confirmation

-If the customer has saved a payment method, use a valid access token and make a GET call to the/v3/vault/payment-tokens/{payment_method_token} endpoint, with the payment_method_token retrieved in the previous step.
+If the customer has saved a payment method, use a valid access token and make a GET call to the/v3/vault/payment-tokens/{payment_method_token} endpoint.

 - If the customer confirms the existing payment method: Use the existing